chrisbrown-01/PokemonDB/README.md

 ![Favourites page](/Images/Favourites.PNG)

-**ADVANCED SEARCH PAGE** - Make sophisticated queries for Pokemon based on the available filters.
-Add or remove filter rows and click the submit button to determine the intersection of all Pokemon that satisfy the conditions of each filter row.
+**ADVANCED SEARCH PAGE** - Make sophisticated queries for Pokemon.
+Add or remove filter rows and click the submit button to determine the intersection of all Pokemon that satisfy all conditions of the applied filters.
 A maximum of 5 filter rows can be applied.
 Click on one of the returned Pokemon hyperlinks to navigate to that Pokemon's stats page.

 ![Advanced Search page](/Images/AdvancedSearch.PNG)